Stocks vs ETFs for Beginners

 If you are starting from scratch, ETFs are usually the better first step for most beginners.

 That does not mean individual stocks have no place.
-They can absolutely be part of a smart portfolio.
-But for many new U.S. investors, they make more sense as a smaller secondary piece later on, not as the full foundation on day one.
+They can be part of a smart portfolio.
+But for many new investors, they often make more sense as a smaller secondary piece later on, not as the full foundation on day one.

 Ready to Build a Smarter Starting Point?